 More and more medical spas, assisted stretching spaces and relaxation centers are using CBD add-ons to their treatments.
 By switching to hemp massage oils and topicals, you can benefit both from the relaxing and invigorating results of a massage with the pain relieving properties of CBD.
 Win,win!

 The next time you schedule a a massage, think about including CBD hemp oil.

 What’s Hemp CBD?

 CBD, aka cannabidiol, is a substance stemmed from the hemp plant.
-CBD has become a super popular addition to many daily products including; your beauty basics like body butter, edibles like CBD gummies, and even vape juice.
+CBD has become a super popular addition to many daily products including; your beauty basics like body butter, and edibles like CBD gummies.
 Unlike THC, another active compound in marijuana, CBD is non-psychoactive, and studies have concluded that it might have a huge series of health advantages, from helping individuals suffering from seizures to basic de-stressing.
 You can experience the benefits of CBD orally, through oils, pills, or tinctures, or you can choose to apply it topically, which brings us back to massages.

 CBD has a large number of health and wellness benefits that are available in numerous forms.
 But when it comes to massages, CBD oil fits like it was always meant to be there.
 CBD topicals are among the most convenient products to benefit from CBD’s advantages and can be used to target specific areas of the body that need special attention for pain relief.